memgraph/docs/lab/style-script/gss-functions.md

 - Returns: `Boolean`

 Returns `True` if all of the given values are `True`.
 Returns `False` otherwise.
-Expressions after first expression that evaluates to `False` are not evaluated.
+Expressions after the first expression that evaluates to `False` are not evaluated.

 Example:
 - `And(HasProperty?(node, "a"), HasProperty?(node, "b"))` will return `True` if